 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Full-fat cottage cheese will give you a creamier ice cream with 12 grams of protein per 1/2 cup serving.
+- Cottage Cheese.
+Use full-fat cottage cheese for the creamiest texture.
+(It has only 4% milkfat, which still makes it relatively low-fat.)
 If you prefer low-fat cottage cheese, you’ll save about 30 calories per serving, but the ice cream will likely be icier in texture.

 How to Make Cottage Cheese Ice Cream

-Secure the lid and blend until smooth.
+Secure the lid and blend until the mixture is smooth.
 Stop and scrape down the sides of the blender if needed.
 When you’re done blending, you should see no chunks of cottage cheese.

 Taste the mixture and adjust the flavoring if needed.
 You can add more sweetener for a sweeter flavor or stir in some chopped nuts for crunch.
 (Like pecans or peanuts.)

 For the fastest, creamiest ice cream, pour this mixture into an ice cream maker.
-You’ll need to make sure the bowl has been in the freezer for at least 24 hours prior to making this.
+You’ll need to ensure the bowl has been in the freezer for at least 24 hours before making this.

 Turn on the ice cream machine and process until the cottage cheese ice cream has a creamy texture and soft-serve consistency.